 Founded in 1856 by Eugenie Smet of Lille, France, the Helpers are — as their foundress Mary of Province intended — Helpers for the whole world.
 They continue to live in awareness of an ever changing, globalized world and they work with people where they are, as they are, moving toward a brighter future.
 Through vows of poverty, chastity and obedience, and an Ignation spirituality that recognizes God in all things, Helpers focus their time, effort and talents on doing God’s work.

-The U.S. Province headquarters are in Chicago, leading communities located in California, Missouri and New York.
-With a presence in 22 countries around the world, the Society of Helpers continue to demonstrate Mary of Providence’s desire to live in awareness of the dynamic presence of God in our world while serving those most in need.
+The U.S. Province is anchored in Chicago, Illinois and has communities located in California, Missouri and New York.
+As a whole, the Society of Helpers has 104 communities in 24 countries around the world.
+Helpers continue to demonstrate Mary of Providence’s desire to live in awareness of the dynamic presence of God in our world while serving those most in need.

 Our Core Values … Community, Mission, Social Justice, Ignatian Spirituality & Independence.